Links on Android Authority may earn us a commission. Learn more.

 What all rumors do seem to report consistently is that there will be a 64-bit Tegra K1 processor, a first for the Nexus family

 That’s not the only part of the spec sheet that’s under question, RAM also differs depending on which report you believe.
-Older reports claim 2GB RAM, though the August rumors pointed at a much more impressive 4GB RAM.
+Newer reports claim 2GB RAM, though the August rumors pointed at a much more impressive 4GB RAM.
 Such a high amount of RAM would certainly pair nicely with the 64-bit processor said to be onboard, but we really can’t say which of these numbers are correct.

 What all rumors do seem to report consistently is that there will be a 64-bit Tegra K1 processor (all-but confirmed by Nvidia), 8MP rear cam, NFC, 16 or 32GB storage and Android L out of the box.
 There’s also expected to be an LTE model version launching as well.